-Module credits 1.00

-NQF Level 05

-Prerequisites No prerequisites.

-Contact time 1 other contact session per week

-Language of tuition Module is presented in English

-Department Mechanical and Aeronautical Engineering
+Module credits 1.00 NQF Level 05 Prerequisites No prerequisites.
+Contact time 1 other contact session per week Language of tuition Module is presented in English Department Mechanical and Aeronautical Engineering

-Period of presentation Semester 2

 The module is offered at the end of the first year of study and lasts at least eight days, during which training is given in the following workshops: electronic projects, panel wiring, electrical motors and switch gear, general machines, welding, turning and sheet metal work.
 Each student's progress is assessed after each workshop.